What is Post-Laminectomy Syndrome?

 Diagnosing Post Laminectomy Syndrome

-Patients must have already undergone a spinal surgery to be considered for an evaluation for post laminectomy syndrome/failed back syndrome.
-The first step for diagnosis is a physical exam where the patient’s pain is assessed, including levels and severity, and the patient’s gait and range of motion is evaluated.
-A compete neurovascular and muscular evaluation should be considered to rule out other causes of pain.
+Patients must have already undergone a spinal surgery to be considered for an evaluation for post-laminectomy syndrome/failed back syndrome.
+The first step for diagnosis is a physical exam where the patient’s pain is assessed, including levels and severity, and the patient’s gait and range of motion are evaluated.
+A complete neurovascular and muscular evaluation should be considered to rule out other causes of pain.
 Further diagnostic testing can determine what physical causes could be contributing to the patient’s symptoms.
 Diagnostic tests can include:

 - CAT scans;